LostTrailBreaker/My-TTRPG-Campaigns/London By Night (VTM)/VTM Mechanics, Gameplay, & Lore.md

 - **Experience**: Neonates get 15 xp each at character creation, and Ancillae get 1 dot in blood potency, 2 dots of advantages, 2 dots of flaws, and subtracts 1 dot of flaws.
 They also get 35 xp to spend
 - **Appearance**: turn traits into physical appearance.
 High charisma - good looks, high int - piercing gaze, etc.
 - **Equipment**: let people shop for items within their resources
+	- those who don't shop can make an intelligence + resources or manipulation + streetwise check to see if they have access to equipment